robmcmullen/omnivore/README.rst

 Goal For Rewrite
 ================

-Why a rewrite of the original peppy_ (which I'll call peppy1 even though it never got to a 1.0 release)?
+Why a rewrite of the original peppy_ editor?

 .. _peppy: http://peppy.flipturn.org

 * **Simplify the code.**
-  Peppy1 had the ability to have any major mode in any window, but this needed a lot of code to support minor modes switching in and out as tabs changed.
+  Peppy had the ability to have any major mode in any window, but this needed a lot of code to support minor modes switching in and out as tabs changed.
   I got it to work and all, but the code was quite convoluted.
-Peppy2 only allows similar major modes in a window, and different major modes require a new window.
+Omnimon only allows similar major modes in a window, and different major modes require a new window.
 Not a huge inconvenience but saves a considerable amount of coding, so I'm happy with this tradeoff.
 It allows me to use the Enthought Tasks framework pretty much as-is.

 * **Make it easier for others to contribute.**
-  Peppy1 was using my own framework which had a steep learning curve.
+  Peppy was using my own framework which had a steep learning curve.
   Hopefully by moving to Enthought's framework, it will have a broader appeal.

 * **Leverage other people's code.**